fyndiq/fyndiq-woocommerce-module/readme.md

 # fyndiq-woocommerce-module
 This is the official Fyndiq integration plugin for WooCommerce.

+## Open source
+This plugin is free to use and modify, but it is no longer maintained by Fyndiq.
+If you want to update it, please fork the repository and do any changes you like in your own repository.

 ## Installation
 Installing the plugin is simple, requiring the following steps: